Shaun R. Carver, Ed.D., MBA, I-House Executive Director

 Chory Bañez, Executive Office Manager, Secretary, Board of Directors

 Chory joined the International House Team in July 2021.
 He is the Executive Office Manager and Secretary to the Board of Directors.
-Located in the Executive Office, Chory directly supports the Executive Director as well as the Board of Directors.
-He manages the day-to-day operations of the Executive Office along with coordinating and managing special projects and tasks.
+Located in the Executive Office, Chory directly supports the Executive Director / CEO as well as all relations of the Board of Directors.
+He manages the day-to-day operations of the Executive Office along with coordinating and managing special leadership projects and initiatives.

 Chory has a background in catholic education, spanning 17 years, which has given him the concrete foundation to cross into the corporate world and higher education.
 He entered corporate, supporting the Director of Corporate Marketing for a financial institution, armed with years of experience in communicating effectively with multiple personalities, a great skill set in conflict resolution, as well as superb organizational and time management skills.
-Chory’s most recent role was as the Office Manager / Administrator for the Oakland Office of J.S.
-Held, LLC for the Forensic Accounting Service Line.
-He was the Executive Assistant and President’s House Manager, and assistant Board Secretary in the Office of the President at the former Mills College, has enabled him to excel as an Executive / C-Suite professional.
+Chory’s experience as an Office Manager and Administrator in the financial corporate world, Executive Assistant, President’s House Manager, and assistant Board Secretary in the Office of the President at the former Mills College, has enabled him to excel as an Executive / C-Suite professional.

-In his service to the community, Chory is President of the Board of Directors for Oakland Elizabeth House, a residential transitional program for women and children who have experienced homelessness, violence, addiction, or poverty.
+In his service to the community, Chory is President - Emeritus of the Board of Directors for Oakland Elizabeth House, a residential transitional program for women and children who have experienced homelessness, violence, addiction, or poverty.
 He continues his service for OEH on the Advisory Council.
 Chory sits on the Board of Directors for The Golden State Road Warriors, the Golden State Warriors affiliated wheelchair basketball team.
 They are currently the 2022-23 NWBA Champions.
 His link to many organizations, individuals, and communities is a testament to his well-established connections.
 Chory has a passion for doing good and doing the right thing when it comes to helping others.
 Chory is bilingual in Tagalog and English and is a first-generation-born Filipino-American.
 He is a lifetime Berkeley resident.

 Ernie Costello, Chief Financial Officer